osp/osp.web.gitweb/README.rst

 Theme for gitweb
 ================

 This is an alternative theme for `gitweb`_ (tested with git web interface version 1.7.4.2).
-It is *strongly* inspired by GitHub.
+The departure point has been `kogakure.github.com/gitweb-theme`_.

-Fullsize screenshots available on `kogakure.github.com/gitweb-theme`_.
+We use this on `git.constantvzw.org`_.

 Installation
 ============